top of page

 • Animal foods

-The graph above is showing a vegan plant-based protein isolate, a product that is specifically formulated to contain high amounts of all the essential amino acids.
+The graph above shows a vegan plant-based protein isolate, a product that is specifically formulated to contain high amounts of all the essential amino acids.

 I'll zoom in a bit:

-The overall level of protein can be compared to the amino acid graph (above)- which is showing the TYPE of protein we are receiving.
+The overall level of protein can be compared to the amino acid graph (above), which shows the type of protein we are receiving.

 Protein Amino Acid Level Graph